GridTools/gridtools/docs_src/manuals/introduction/introduction.rst

       }
   };

-Several such stages can be composed into a computation and be applied on each grid-point of a grid.
+Several such stages can be composed into a :term:`Computation` and be applied on each grid-point of a grid.
 Requiring this abstract descriptions of a stencils, the DSL allows |GT| can apply architecture-specific optimizations to the stencil computations in order to be optimal on the target hardware.